-Only archery, shotgun, muzzleloading shotgun, muzzleloading rifle and modern .17 and .22 caliber rimfire rifle shooting is allowed in designated hunter training ranges.
+Archery, shotgun, muzzleloading shotgun, muzzleloading rifle, centerfire rifle and modern .17 and .22 caliber rimfire rifle shooting is allowed in designated hunter training ranges.
 One member of the shooting party must have a current, valid New Jersey hunting license.

 The following types of ranges are available on designated WMAs statewide: